 A keytab is a file containing pairs of Kerberos principals and the respective encrypted keys (which are derived from the Kerberos password).
 When a password is changed, you need to rebuild the keytab file.
-In the ConSol CM context this means, when the password of the (system) user (tomcat in our example) has changed, not when a CM engineer has changed his password.
+In the ConSol CM context this happens when the password of the system user (in our example cmwinuser for Windows and cmlxuser for Linux/Unix) has changed, not when a CM engineer has changed his password.

-Configuration of Kerberos Single Sign-On for ConSol CM
+Setting Up Kerberos Single Sign-On for ConSol CM